Where to go ice skating in Paris in 2019

 Christmas Market at le Jardin des Tuileries

-The popular Christmas Market on the Champs-Elysées, the biggest and most famous Christmas Market in Paris, is back in 2018 at a new location: le Jardin des Tuileries.
+The popular Christmas Market on the Champs-Elysées, the biggest and most famous Christmas Market in Paris, is back in 2018 at a new location: the Jardin des Tuileries.
 You can either go to Tuileries on metro line 1 or Concorde on metro lines 1, 8, and 12.
-Since it wasn’t held last year, there are big expectations for a success this year.

-Known as La Magie de Noël in 2018, it opened on November 24th (so you can go today!) and is running until January 6th.
-A huge skating rink will be placed right in the middle of this amazing Christmas Market.
+Known as La Magie de Noël in 2019, a huge skating rink will be placed right in the middle of this amazing Christmas Market.
 Also, it’s not too long of a walk from here to the Champs-Elysées, so you can still go and get the rest of your Christmas shopping done if you need to.
 The Champs-Elysées around Christmas time is awesome, so I definitely recommend taking a walk there.

-They have a bunch of open ice hours during school vacation and there’s a big soirée de Noël on December 22nd from 9:30pm to 12:30am.
+They have a bunch of open ice hours during school vacation and there’s a big soirée de Noël around December, 21st from 9:30pm to 12:30am.
 I believe it’s around 6€ to skate and another 3€ to rent skates.

-So there you go, 5 excellent places to go ice skating in Paris during the 2018 holiday season.
+So there you go, five excellent places to go ice skating in Paris during the 2019 holiday season.
 There are definitely more, and some places don’t set up a rink every year, so be on the lookout for other locations.

 For example, there will be a Christmas Market this year at Hotel de Ville and there is sometimes a skating rink that goes along with it, but not this year to my knowledge.
 I’m hoping they feature it next year because this is also a great, scenic place to skate and enjoy the holidays in Paris.
 Enjoy!